ItsNee/ycepctf/README.md

 # YCEP CTF

 Erm hey...this CTF is still under development :(
-Come back in a month's time though!!
+Come back in about a month's time though!!